Santosh-Gupta/Research2Vec/README.md

 It probably doesn't have any papers released in the last 5 months; I think the corpus was last updated in May 2018.
 Due to the limitation on my computational resources (Google Colab) I had to filter towards out papers with less than 20 connections.
 A connection is either a citation to another paper in the database, or cited by another paper in the database.
 I filtered to only include papers with 20 or more connections because Colab could not handle all the papers I had on Computer Science.

-As of right now, the recommender has 1,666,577 papers.
+As of right now, the recommender has 1,666,577 papers for the CS version, and 2,096,359 for the MedLine version.
 I hope to make future versions with more many more papers, including papers from other fields.

 ## Feedback greatly appreciated !